projectcalico/calico/getting-started/openshift/windows/installation.md

 ---
-title: Install an OpenShift 4 cluster with Windows nodes
+title: Install an OpenShift 4 cluster on Windows nodes
-description: Install Calico on an OpenShift 4 cluster with Windows nodes
+description: Install Calico on an OpenShift 4 cluster on Windows nodes
 canonical_url: '/getting-started/openshift/installation'
 ---